iPelino/npc_django_2023/README.md

 1. Use your own design and styling of your choice
 2. Try to add any feature that you think will be needed (within the timeframe given)
-3. Note: This is a group project (No more than two students)
+3. Note: This is a group project (No more than three students) and don't forget to add your names and registration numbers to this read me file.